royipr/rack-logstash-writer/README.md

     statuses: [*(500..600)], # optional, send events to log stash only for those statuses. default [*(500..600)]
     body_len: 50 # optional, include the first given chars from the body. default 1000
-    body_regex: {:name_to_show => 'regex'}, include the regular expression from the body }
+    body_regex: {:name_to_show => 'regex'}, include the regular expression from the body
+    proc: {|env| p "#{env}"}, enter proc, the proc will get the env as variable and merge the retuened data if it return as hash
+    }

 run Proc.new {[200, {"Content-Type" => "application/json"}, ['{ "message" : "Hello!" }']]}